openharmony/docs/en/device-dev/subsystems/subsys-boot-init-sysparam.md

   const.product.="root:root:660"
   ```

   As shown above, we can use **parameter directory** to define the same access permission for system parameters with the same prefix.
-The DAC information is divided into three segments, user, group, and UGO rule information, which are separated using a semicolon (:).
+The DAC information is divided into three segments, user, group, and UGO rule, which are separated using a semicolon (:).

-  The following figure shows the structure of the UGO rule information.
+  The following figure shows the structure of the UGO rule.

-  **Figure 2** UGO rule information
+  **Figure 2** UGO rule structure

   ![UGO rule](figure/dac-definition.png)